SupremeBender/ajac-website/.github/instructions/AJAC Website instructions.instructions.md

 * The user is still learning to code — explain what you are doing in clear terms.
 * Avoid deleting or refactoring large chunks of code unless you are 100% sure of the implications and have been explicitly cleared to do so.
 * Keep the codebase **clean** and **readable**, but avoid unnecessary abstraction.
+* Do not create code for migrating old formats or to keep backwards compatibility unless explictily told to.
+* Do not create fallbacks or other autoamtic contingencies and hardcoded backups that hide the real issue.
+If soemthing is not workign as intended it has to be obvious.

 ---